Werxzy/solitaire_suite.p64/EXAMPLE_READMEFIRST.md

 Make sure when you're done with the game, edit the file info of the cart.
 This information (including the icon) will be displayed in the mod manager.
 Also don't forget to make a fancy new label, no need to keep the style of the old one or even mention Picotron Solitaire Suite there.
-Though please keep the mention of Picotron Solitaire Suite somewhere in the main menu (though)
+Though please keep the sprite of Picotron Solitaire Suite mod somewhere in the main menu.